flyway/flywaydb.org/documentation/database/sqlserver.md

 - With these limitations in mind, please refer to the properties or [Options](https://flywaydb.org/documentation/commandline/migrate#defaultSchema) mentioned here for descriptions / consequences.
+- If using the JTDS driver, then setting `ANSI_NULLS` or `QUOTED_IDENTIFIER` in a script will cause an error.
+This is a driver limitation, and can be solved by using the Microsoft driver instead.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/db2">DB2 <i class="fa fa-arrow-right"></i></a>